Rolim de Moura Esporte Clube

-Rolim de Moura Esporte Clube, commonly known as Rolim de Moura, was a Brazilian football club based in Rolim de Moura, Rondônia state.
+Rolim de Moura Esporte Clube, commonly known as Rolim de Moura, is a Brazilian football club based in Rolim de Moura, Rondônia state.

 History

 The club was founded on 1 November 2002.
 They finished in the second position in the Campeonato Rondoniense Second Level in 2007.

 Stadium

 Rolim de Moura Esporte Clube played their home games at Estádio José Ângelo Cassol, nicknamed Cassolão.
 The stadium has a maximum capacity of 5,000 people.